-Planning YYC Hot Chocolate Fest With Kids: A 2026 Family Guide
+Planning YYC Hot Chocolate Fest With Kids: A Family Guide

 February in Calgary can feel long.
-The holidays are over, winter is still very much wintering, and everyone needs something small to look forward to.
+The holidays are over, winter is still very much wintering, and everyone is looking for something small to look forward to.
+That's where YYC Hot Chocolate Fest comes in.

 What Is YYC Hot Chocolate Fest?